 You usually have follow up appointments every few months to check how you are and see whether you have any problems or worries.
 The appointments also give you the chance to raise any concerns you have about your progress.

-Your doctor or nurse examines you at each appointment.
+Your doctor or nurse may examine you at each appointment.
 They ask how you are feeling, whether you have had any symptoms or side effects, and if you are worried about anything.

 You might also have tests at some visits.
+The tests may include:

-- A MRI scan
+- MRI scans

 Where you have your follow up appointments

-You might go for check ups at the surgical outpatients after surgery.
+You might have your check ups at the surgical outpatients' clinic if you have had brain surgery.
 You go to the cancer clinic if you have had chemotherapy or radiotherapy.
 The surgeon and the oncologist might share your follow up.
-This means you see the surgeon sometimes and the oncologist at other times.
+This means that you see the surgeon sometimes and the oncologist at other times.